github/docs/content/actions/learn-github-actions/expressions.md

   - name: The composite action has failed
     if: {% raw %}${{ github.action_status == 'failure' }}{% endraw %}
 ```

+This is the same as using `if: failure()` in a composite action step.

 ## Object filters